Touch the Stones at Stonehenge: Can You Really Do It?

 - Touching the stones may be restricted depending on conditions

 Solstice access is not guaranteed and varies year by year, so it should not be relied upon as a way to touch the stones.
+Read more in our Stonehenge solstice guide.

 What Does “Touch the Stones” Actually Mean?